 - Rice wine vinegar – This gives the moo shu sauce a little tang.
 You can also use white wine vinegar.

 - Oyster sauce – Oyster sauce is a classic sauce in Chinese stir fry recipes and it tastes like a combination of bbq sauce and soy sauce.
 It adds a hint of sweetness.
+You could also play around with adding a bit of your favorite bbq sauce to the sauce as a swap.

 - Corn starch – This is used to thicken the sauce and helps make that classic, glossy Chinese stir fry sauce.